How to Format Your Emails With Examples & Best Practices

 ByNupur Mittal

 There is no single way to format an email perfectly.
-You can follow guidelines, but in the end, it all comes down to your goals, industry, and recipients.
+You can follow guidelines, but in the end, it all comes down to your goals, industry, and email recipients.

-But, you have to start somewhere.
+But you have to start somewhere.

 This guide will help you navigate through different email formats with examples and best practices.